Research from the Center for the Study of Social Policy suggests that the following Community Conditions nurture strong families:

 Social Support and Connection

-Parenting is hard and strong communities willing to address the stigma of child maltreatment can prevent child maltreatment.
+Parenting is hard and strong communities willing to address the stigma of child abuse and neglect can prevent child abuse and neglect.
 Community institutions like schools, churches, community centers, and family resource centers are an essential basis for social support.
-If these institutions are effective and accessible to all, they contribute to forming critical parent and family social connections , which prevent child maltreatment.
+If these institutions are effective and accessible to all, they contribute to forming critical parent and family social connections , which prevent child abuse and neglect.

 Social Contract

-Public or institutional support complements friends, family, and neighbors and broadens the capacity for a community to strengthen families and prevent maltreatment.
+Public or institutional support complements friends, family, and neighbors and broadens the capacity for a community to strengthen families and prevent abuse and neglect.
 Strong communities promote positive social norms about parenting and advance restorative justice practices.
-They also have well-functioning response systems so that when maltreatment does occur, intervention at schools or in physicians' offices can help prevent further harm from occurring.
+They also have well-functioning response systems so that when abuse and neglect does occur, intervention at schools or in physicians' offices can help prevent further harm from occurring.

 Racial and Social Justice